 On Saturday when I go to church it's sometimes difficult.
 I get stopped and asked things and I want to be with my children and my husband.
 Sometimes I don’t go so I have a little quiet, but always.
 I know it is important that I help people.
 (Asmarat)

-Nahum noted that his telephone number is known in the community and thus, people who need a telephone translation call him:
+Nahum noted that his telephone number is known in the community, and people who need a telephone translation call him:

 In my other job [a position that doesn’t entail translation] there are times that I find myself in the warehouse spending 25 minutes translating for someone who is in the hospital.
 There are little things people ask me […] calling at unusual hours… not five in the morning, but nine in the evening… sometimes there are days with no calls at all, and those where there are about 8-10 calls.